 Save your file and refresh the browser.
 Here’s what it looks like:

 By default, you have only one Page link, the About link.
 I added more pages and child-pages to my offline blog.
 That’s why I have four levels of Page links.

 Go to View > Page Source to see that wp_list_pages() generated the whole structure and all codes for you.
 Here’s an example:

 First, it wraps everything within a list item (LI).
 Second, it gives your listing a name, Pages.
 Third, it adds another unordered list (UL), under the Pages title, within the list item.
 Fourth, it nests each link within a set of <li> and </li> tags.

 In the screen-shot above, notice that the “Pages” title for the listing doesn’t match the size of the “Categories” title for the Category-link listing.

 How do you get it to match?
 Add ‘title_li=<h2>Pages</h2>’ to wp_list_pages().

-Save file and refresh browser to see the change.
+Save the file and refresh the browser to see the change.

 title_li is an attribute used to customize the look of the Page-link listing’s title. <h2>Pages</h2> is the value of the title_li attribute.